spencertipping/pushback/pushback/volume.md

 manifolds implicitly handle this step.
 We don't care about backpressure for its own sake; our goal is to get the right amount of flow.
 So manifolds return modified flow volumes instead of dealing directly in backpressure.

+## ...in API terms

+You create a volume to describe some amount of data you want to move.